CloudAfrica/nlfu/README.md

 nlfu
 ====

-node file watch and post to logstash upp
+node file watch and post to logstash app